Dawn Richardson Wilson

 Dawn Richardson Wilson (born 26 September 1999) is a Canadian bobsledder.
 Richardson Wilson was born in Accra, Ghana; she currently resides in Edmonton, Alberta, Canada.
 As a bobsledder, Richardson Wilson has been in both the pilot and brakewoman positions.
 She has been involved in a variety of sports, such as rugby, track and field, and ultimate frisbee, but has gained a recent interest in bobsledding.
 She made her international debut in 2018, with team member Kori Hol as the pilot, on the North American Cup circuit.
 A year later, in December 2019, Richardson Wilson got into her first World Cup race, finishing fifth place with Christine de Bruin.
 She became a fulltime World Cup brakewoman in 2020-21, despite the Canadian team only being able to compete in the second half of the season due to the COVID-19 pandemic.

 Personal life

 Richardson Wilson emigrated to Canada with her mother when she was two years old.
-After her mother passed away four years later, she was taken care of by her brother and sister-in-law.
+After her mother died four years later, she was taken care of by her brother and sister-in-law.